jennybc/repurrrsive/README.md

 The repurrrsive package provides recursive lists that are handy when teaching or exampling functions such as `purrr::map()`.
 Datasets are stored as R list, JSON, and XML to provide the full non-rectangular data experience.
 Enjoy!

+Package also includes the main data frame from the [gapminder package](https://CRAN.R-project.org/package=gapminder) in 3 different forms: simple data frame (no list-columns), data frame nested by country, and split into a named list of data frames.

-For example, repurrrsive is used in this purrr tutorial:
+repurrrsive is used in this purrr tutorial:

 <https://jennybc.github.io/purrr-tutorial/>